Brian Johnson: Other activities

 His autobiography Rockers and Rollers was published in 2000.
 He raced in the 2012 Rolex 24 at Daytona on 29 and 30 January 2012.
-He finished 12th in the Daytona Prototype class, driving for 50+Predator/Alegra Racing, sharing the #50 RileyTech/BMW Daytona Prototype with Elliott Forbes-Robinson, Byron DeFoor, Jim Pace, and Carlos de Quesada.
+He finished 12th in the Daytona Prototype class, driving for 50+Predator/Alegra Racing, sharing the No. 50 RileyTech/BMW Daytona Prototype with Elliott Forbes-Robinson, Byron DeFoor, Jim Pace, and Carlos de Quesada.
 He competed in the 2012 Silverstone Classic Celebrity Challenge race.
 In 2013, Johnson appeared as a guest singer on two songs on Sting's album The Last Ship which features artists with roots in the northeast of England.

 In May 2014, Quest broadcast Cars That Rock with Brian Johnson, a documentary series fronted by Johnson where he explores his favourite iconic motor cars.
 The first episode looks at the history of the Mini, with Johnson driving a big selection of the cars, including the car from the 1969 British caper film The Italian Job and the world's fastest Mini.
 It concludes with Johnson racing a Mini Cooper at Brands Hatch, and finishes with him stating he has bought the car he raced.
 As of 2016, the show can now be seen on the Velocity channel.

 In April 2017, Sky Arts broadcast the first episode of Brian Johnson: A Life on the Road.
 Series 1 comprised six episodes, with Johnson meeting contemporaries in the music industry to talk about their musical upbringings and careers.
 Featured were Roger Daltrey (The Who), Lars Ulrich (Metallica), Nick Mason (Pink Floyd), Sting (The Police), Joe Elliott (Def Leppard), and Robert Plant (Led Zeppelin).
 Series 2 was released in 2019 featuring Dolly Parton, Billy Joel, Mark Knopfler (Dire Straits), Mick Fleetwood (Fleetwood Mac), Joe Walsh (James Gang, The Eagles), and Paul Rodgers (Free, Bad Company).

 On 3 September 2022, Johnson took to the stage at the Taylor Hawkins Tribute Concert and performed "Back in Black" and "Let There Be Rock" with Metallica drummer Lars Ulrich and the Foo Fighters.
 Johnson's memoirs, entitled The Lives of Brian, was published by HarperCollins and released on 25 October 2022.